zhaoyu-x64/slimformers/README.md

 >
 > The tokens/sec value for *Pruning + LoRA* may be inflated because of a warm GPU state and cache.
 A consistent warmup and averaged eval is planned for future releases.
 >
 > These results are from a very small model (GPT-2 small, ~124M parameters) on a limited dataset.
-Speedups, memory savings, and loss recovery may drastictly differ for larger models and more complex corpora.
+Speedups, memory savings, and loss recovery may drastically differ for larger models and more complex corpora.
 Larger-scale experiments on models like LLaMA, Mistral, DeepSeek, Gemma are planned and will be added soon.

 ## Pruning Report